Châtenay-Malabry (FR -

 « The Artist », the mute movie captures 10 nominations at the Oscars,

 That confirms that when the French keep their traps shut, everyone enjoy

 You can use the efita moderated list (> 4700 subscribers) to announce

 any event / product / web site / joke (!) related to IT in agriculture,

 environment, food industry and rural areas.

-If you want to subscribe a friend, please fill in his
+If you want to subscribe a friend, please fill in this

-If you do not wish to receive our messages, please fill in the following
+If you do not wish to receive our messages, please fill in this